 AccessCNY Statement on the Novel Coronavirus

-“As the current Coronavirus & COVID-19 public health crisis continues to evolve, the Advocacy Center is all too aware of the impact it is having on our community, survivors, and some of our most vulnerable populations.
-We will be utilizing these pages to communicate updates to agency services, relevant information for survivors, and needs for the agency and/or those we serve.
-For any questions or immediate assistance, please contact our 24 hour hotline (607-277-5000) to speak with an advocate.”
+“As the current Coronavirus & COVID-19 public health crisis continues to evolve, the Advocacy Center remains all too aware of the impact it is having on our community, survivors, and some of our most vulnerable populations.
+This page will have updates to agency services, relevant information for survivors, and those we serve.
+For immediate assistance or questions, please contact our 24 hour hotline (607-277-5000) to speak with an advocate.”

 The Advocacy Center is dedicated to providing support, advocacy and education for survivors, friends, and families of domestic violence, and sexual assault in Tompkins County.